lfixas/firstportfolio/README.md

 You can access my portfolio website by following these simple steps:

-1. Go to the GitHub Pages link: [Lucas Fixari's Portfolio](https://lfixas.github.io/firstportfolio/).
+1. Go to the GitHub Pages link: [Lucas Fixari Portfolio](https://lfixas.github.io/firstportfolio/).
 2. You'll be able to explore my portfolio website with details about me, my experiences, and skills.
 3. Contact me. :smile: